 I am an aquatic ecophysiologist from the School of Biological Science, University of Canterbury.
 Most of my research has been on marine systems and I am interested in how species, populations and communities are affected by natural and anthropogenic stressors.
 I have been a member of the Trust for 10 years and my students have completed numerous research projects within the estuary and associated wetlands.
 I am passionate about the restoration of natural habitats and mahinga kai and interested in the scientific, ecological and cultural values of estuarine habitats.

-Karen ( Secretary for the board) is currently a PhD student at the University of Canterbury researching the connections between urban form, social connectedness and community action following the Canterbury-Christchurch earthquakes.
+Karen has a PhD student at the University of Canterbury researching the connections between urban form, social connectedness and community action following the Canterbury-Christchurch earthquakes.
 She worked as advisor for Environmant Canterbury with Ngai Tahu on the co-governance arrangements Te Waihora/Lake Ellesmere and Christchurch City Council on the greater Christchurch Urban development Strategy.
 Before coming back to New Zealand she developed and managed whole of government projects such as the NSW Planning and coastal assessment and set up the NSW Health environmental health functions for the Sydney Olympic Games.
 She worked for the NSW Environment Protection Authority for eight years in freshwater and marine science and policy helping to develop ANZECC Water Quality Objectives and Australi'a Ocean and Ballast Water Policies.
 Karen has a masters degree in Marine Ecology and is keen to restore the ecological value of the estuary at the same time as raise community awareness of this unique place.

 Ann's professional background info;

 B.Sc.
 Botany and aquatic ecology - Post graduate Diploma, Environmental Science - Marine Biology Master of Applied Science, Environmental management Urban and Regional Planning, Mana Kaitiakitanga and Ramsar

 Ann's statement of her involvement as a board member;" I always loved the Estuary, it is part of who I am.
 Interested in the ecology and environmental health of the estuary, it's catchments and building social capital with local communities.